thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 them from doing so on the pretext that preparation for cooking would invite a fresh attack from the rioters.
-They were even told that instead of drinking water they should drink human urine and that the proper place for them was Pakistan or kabrastan.
-One witness has said that for a glass of water they had to pay Rs.10/.
+They were even told that instead of drinking water they should drink human urine and that the proper place for them was Pakistan or _kabrastan_.
+One witness has said that for a glass of water they had to pay Rs.
+10.
-When they wanted to leave the place, the Shiv Sainik women staged a rasta roko agitation.
-The police even collected Rs.20/per family to allow them to leave the area, but they were still not allowed to leave the place.
+When they wanted to leave the place, the _Shiv Sainik_ women staged a rasta roko agitation.
+The police even collected Rs.20 per family to allow them to leave the area, but they were still not allowed to leave the place.
 On 12.1.1993, when one tempo-load of Muslims tried to escape, the tyres of the tempo were slashed with swords by